 6. MODIFICATIONS AND NEW FEATURES

-6.1 Modifications shall be made from time to time by the Supplier.
-Modifications shall be delivered to the Customer via the Remote Server (on reasonable notice).
+6.1 Modifications and shall be made from time to time by the Supplier.
+Modifications shall be delivered to the Customer via the Remote Server.
 The Customer agrees that it shall accept Modifications free of charge, on the basis that they shall improve and/or not materially impair the functionality of the Software.

-6.2 The Supplier shall inform the Customer of any New Features and shall offer to sell such New Features to the Customer.
+6.2 The Supplier may inform the Customer about New Features and may offer to sell such New Features to the Customer.
 The Customer shall not be obliged to purchase New Features.

 6.3 The Customer may request that the Supplier customise the Software or Hardware.
 The Supplier may offer to make any such alteration(s) to the Software or Hardware on such terms as it sees fit, but no party shall be obliged to offer or accept any proposal to customise the Software or Hardware.

 7. REMEDY OF DEFECTS AND SUPPLIER'S WARRANTIES

 7.1 If the Customer notifies the Supplier that there is a Defect or a Hardware Defect the Supplier shall do one of the following, as applicable and as soon as is reasonably practicable:

 (a) repair the Software and/or Hardware; or